trackit/vmix-on-aws/README.md

       -var="media_live_bucket_name=media-live-vmix-archive" \
       -var="media_convert_bucket_name=media-convert-vmix-out" \
       -var="media_convert_endpoint={YOUR-MEDIA-CONVERT-ENDPOINT}" \
-      -out=plan.out
+      -out=plan.out && \
+      terraform apply plan.out
     ```

-    If you intend to distribute your live stream and VOD content using CloudFront, modify the command by setting the `using_cloudfront` variable to true and specifying your AWS CloudFront domain in the `cloudfront_live_domain` variable:
+     Similarly, if you aim to distribute your live stream and VOD content through CloudFront, modify the command by setting the `using_cloudfront` variable to true and indicating your AWS CloudFront domain in the `cloudfront_live_domain` variable:

     ```bash
     terraform plan \